msemple1111/pytube/README.md

 ### Actively soliciting contributers!

-Have ideas for how pytube can be improved?
+Have ideas for how *pytube async* can be improved?
 Feel free to open an issue or a pull request!

 # pytube

-*pytube* async is a fork of pytube - [pytube.io](https://pytube.io)
+*pytube async* is a fork of pytube - [pytube.io](https://pytube.io)

 ## Documentation